cozyDoomer/deep-learning-webapp/README.md

 - include your own cv named cv.pdf in ./webapp/documents

-Everything is under MIT license so feel free to change and tear apart everything, I'd be happy about a shoutout.

 ## personal website I use including a pytorch image-classifier

 ## Frontend